|

 ![]() |

-| This is how it looks on the outside with the vent $3.95 from BCF© attached with 4 CSK SS screws and sealed on with white silicone.
-Choose the location for the fan keeping in mind that the filter box will be mounted behind it and you will want to door to close properly. | 40mmx20mm computer fan mounted over the 40mm hole drilled thru the door infill panel with a 40mm hole-saw.
+This is how it looks on the outside with the vent $3.95 from BCF© attached with 4 CSK SS screws and sealed on with white silicone.
+Choose the location for the fan keeping in mind that the filter box will be mounted behind it and you will want the door to close properly. | 40mmx20mm computer fan mounted over the 40mm hole drilled thru the door infill panel with a 40mm hole-saw.
 Fan available from CoolPC © for $10.Feed the wires via the existing wiring tubes back to the terminal strip location.
 The fan is sealed to the panel with blue acrylic putty and the base of a HPM© junction box (larger size) cut to fit and attached with two screws.
 Cost $4.90 from Bunnings©.
-The larger size was chosen to allow for more holes so as not to restrict airflow. | The lid of the junction box was drilled out with 5 holes using a hole saw and a piece of activated charcoal from a fish tank mat was cut to size and pressed into the lid before fitting over the fan. $5 from pet shop for enough to last for years of replacements. | Solder a 47 ohm half watt resistor in one of the wires connected to the fan.
-5c from Jaycar© |
+The larger size was chosen to allow for more holes so as not to restrict airflow. | The lid of the junction box was drilled out with 5 holes using a hole saw and a piece of activated charcoal from a fish tank mat was cut to size and pressed into the lid before fitting over the fan. $5 from pet shop for enough to last for years of replacements. | Fit microswitch SM1039 $3.75 from Jaycar© as shown with two stainless self tappers just long enough to hold the switch to the plastic.
+Make sure you fit the wires before you mount it to make it easier.
+Adjust the operation by carefully bending the actuator strip so that the fan operates when the slide is open.
+Thread the wires back following the hoses and wires back to the terminal strip securing with cable ties. |

 ![]() |